 While we are finally able to start to see the light at the end of the tunnel, the COVID-19 pandemic has wreaked havoc on our mental and physical health.
 Months of isolation and physical separation from those we love has taken a toll on many seniors and the ones they love.

 Now is the perfect time for older adults and family caregivers alike to dedicate time and attention to rebuilding health and physical wellbeing.
-Abby Senior Care, a provider of personal care in Denver, CO and surrounding areas, has some suggestions to help you get started.
+Abby Senior Care, a provider of in-home senior care in Denver, CO and surrounding areas, has some suggestions to help you get started.

 Establish a Routine

 Having an established schedule helps set the tone for the day.
 No matter what the day’s agenda may be, wake up at a specified time and follow a routine.
 For example:

 - 7 a.m. – Get up and ready for the day

 - 8 a.m. – Have a healthy and balanced breakfast